Karakaz/obsidian-paste-from-history/README.md

 ### Settings

 #### History limit

 You can adjust the limit of how many clipboard text events are tracked in the settings.
 The default is `20`.

 ## Limitations

+-   Obsidian does not have access to the OS's clipboard which means clipboard events happening outside of Obsidian are not tracked in this plugin's clipboard history.
 -   [Paste from clipboard history](#paste-from-clipboard-history) only works inside _editing view_.
--   Only text is supported currently.
+-   Only text content is supported currently.
 -   Multiline text is displayed as _one_ line in preview.
 -   Clipboard history is kept in memory.
 Consequences:
     -   Clipboard history prior to plugin activation is not available.